LastMonopoly/scaled_app/README.md

 ![Screenshots of the same design after scaling](https://raw.githubusercontent.com/LastMonopoly/scaled_app/master/doc/After.png "Screenshots after scaling")

 - if we resize the screenshots above to be the same width
-- then everything appears the same size across devices (see below)
+- then everything appears the same size as below

 ![Resized screenshots of the same design after scaling](https://raw.githubusercontent.com/LastMonopoly/scaled_app/master/doc/After_2.png "Resized screenshots after scaling")